bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

     - A Network Link KL file created.
 + These fields can be used for other purposes
 + These values populate the **Preview** button map and **Link to iMapBC** button.

++ Changes: these fields moved from the Record Level to the Resource Level

 + **Layer Name**
 + **Preview Latitude** allows you to provide a map preview centroid latitude.